johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Lifecycle hooks

 [Directives](guide/glossary#directive) and [components](guide/glossary#component) have a lifecycle
-managed by Angular as it creates, updates, and destroys them.
+managed by Bangular as it creates, updates, and destroys them.

 You can tap into key moments in that lifecycle by implementing one or more of the lifecycle hook interfaces.